ililic/scratchpad/quickstart/go-ethereum-on-ubuntu/README.md

  1. Run the command `sh start-private-blockchain.sh` to create your genesis block for your private Ethereum blockchain
  2. You are now in the go-ethereum command line console.
 You can verify that your private blockchain was successfully created by checking the balance via the console: `eth.getBalance('7fbe93bc104ac4bcae5d643fd3747e1866f1ece4')`
  3. You are now able to deploy a smart contract to the Ethereum network

+# Deploying your first contract

+Welcome to the Ethereum ecosystem.
+You are now on your journey to becoming a decentralized application developer.

+Earlier when you ran the `ls` command there was a file named `GuestBook.sol` - this is a very simple guest book contract written in the Solidity smart contract programming language.

+Learning Solidity is beyond the scope of this walk through, but feel free to read the code and try to understand what the contract is trying to do.